 On Sept.
 26, 1976, the two men met for a third and final time for a fight at Yankee Stadium — unofficially called Ali-Norton III — that would be considered one of the most controversial matches in boxing history.

 In an ESPN documentary called “Robbed,” Harold Lederman, one of the three judges of the match, said Norton fought exceptionally well in the first seven rounds, scoring most of the points.
 At the time, Ali was still the reigning heavyweight champion.
-The fight went 15 rounds and at the end, the commentators all agreed that Norton won the match.
+The fight went 15 rounds and in the end, the commentators all agreed that Norton won the match.
 However, the three judges disagreed and scored the bout 8-6, 8-7 and 8-7, all in favor of Ali, who was still the reigning heavyweight champion at the time.

-“Ken Norton lost what should have been the classic moment in his career,” said Jerry Izenberg, who was covering the fight for the The Newark-Star Ledger.
+“Ken Norton lost what should have been the classic moment in his career,” said Jerry Izenberg, who was covering the fight for The Newark-Star Ledger.

 Throughout their close matches, there was never any animosity — even with the media hype surrounding their conflicting views on military service.